Help & Advice

 The toilet can provide a good idea of the extent of the problem.
 If you flush the toilet and it causes the water to rise in the shower, or if running the taps causes the water in your toilet to rise, then the problem is definitely a blocked drain.

 If any water-based appliances are causing water to appear anywhere else when used, this may also be an indication of a blocked drain.
 With this in mind, it’s a good idea to check the external drains and manhole covers on your property for any signs of rising water.
 However, be sure to always only do this from the outside, as entering manholes can be highly dangerous due to the risk of bacteria and hazardous gases.
+Find out how to safely clear your external drains in our article ‘How to clear a blocked drain outside’.

 What does a blocked drain smell like?